 An Estate Plan is a legally written document that explains how you want your assets divided upon your death.
-The Court does not recognize oral statements or promises to give property upon death.
+The California Probate Courts do not recognize oral statements or promises to give property upon death.
 Our lawyers will draft and devise your estate plan to help you prepare an estate plan that sets out your directives for distribution of your assets to your family and friends.
 Our clients range from younger generations with high degrees of potential wealth accumulation to established business owners and individuals.
 Our focus is on a practical and systematic approach to protect them from current threats as well as leverage future opportunities.
 We help our clients garner the necessary information to preserve our clients’ assets for themselves and their future generations.

 A will is a legal document drafted and executed in accordance with state law that becomes irrevocable upon death.
 Many times a pour-over will is created along with living trusts in order to avoid probate.
 A pour-over will passes all property through the will into a trust upon the death of the party.
 It is then distributed to the trust beneficiaries.
 A pour-over will simplifies the process to ensure that all assets, which are not placed in the trust, are distributed to the beneficiaries in accordance with the drafter’s intention.

 Living trusts constitute our core responsibility.
 We seek to understand and tailor our trust plans to the specific needs and life situation for each client.
 These plans encompass more than a basic one-size-fits-all approach, rather we transition to an advanced tax planning, asset protection approach for heirs and assets of the estate.
 This may include protection for children, spouses, businesses, and a wide array of special needs for each given circumstances of a client.